dillonhafer/wildcard/README.md

 ```

 This will allow us to view the combined fields when rendering results, but we also want the JSON for our autocomplete API to return combined
 fields as well.
-We can add the following method as well:
+We can add the following `as_json` method:

 ```ruby
 class AssetDecorator < LittleDecorator